nalinahuja/qcd/README.md

 ```

 <p align="justify">
 In both of the previous usages of the remember flag, the linkage name is automatically identified as the last directory in the path.
 To set a custom linkage name, the user can specify a path along with an alias which is what the user can specify later to navigate to that path.
-This process is applicable to directories QCD does and does not remember.
+This usage is applicable to directories QCD does and does not remember.
 </p>

 ```bash